garymansted/iVocab-V2_APP/README.md

     <img src="/assets/iVocab-V2_image4.png" width="400" height="298" title="iVocab - Vocal Assistance App">
 </p>

 **iVocab** is an application made as an aid for nonverbal children providing them with a way to communicate effectivly.
-Designed with the lowest possible *learning curve*, iVocab mimics Apple's iOS home user interface - right down to the *user changable* parallax wallpaper.

 Utilising Google's Cloud Platform's (GCP) 'text to speach' the app speaks for the child who has .... <br/> <br/>